Country Director - Afghanistan

 Minimum Qualification & Transferable Skills

-- 7-10 years of field experience in international relief and development programs, including demonstrable success in managing (large, complex, transitional) development programs (experience in any of these sectors is a plus: Humanitarian Response, Natural Resources Management, Renewable Energy, Agribusiness, Youth Skills building).
+- 7-10 years of field experience in international relief and development programs, including demonstrable success in managing and leading in complex, insecure contexts.

-- Proven skills in financial and grants management; prior experience with USAID, USDS, DFID, EC, UN, and private donors.
+- Prior experience with USAID, USDS, FCDO, EC, UN, and private donors for humanitarian action.

 - Successful and proven negotiation, communication and organization skills.